The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: Introduction

-More precisely, the iterative process that we consider is divided into sweeps, where in the odd numbered sweeps we project successively onto a collection of compact and convex subsets $A_i$ defining $A:=\bigcap_{i=1}^{I}A_{i}\neq\emptyset,\,I\in\mathbb{N}$, and construct from all of these projections certain weighted sums, and in even numbered sweeps we act similarly but with the collection of compact and convex subsets $B_j$ defining $B:=\bigcap_{j=1}^{J}B_{j}\neq\emptyset,\,J\in\mathbb{N}$, where $A\bigcap B=\emptyset$.
+More precisely, the iterative process that we consider is divided into sweeps, where in the odd numbered sweeps we project successively onto a collection of compact and convex subsets $A_{i}$ defining $A:=\bigcap_{i=1}^{I}A_{i}\neq\emptyset,\,I\in\mathbb{N}$, and construct from all of these projections certain weighted sums, and in even numbered sweeps we act similarly but with the collection of compact and convex subsets $B_{j}$ defining $B:=\bigcap_{j=1}^{J}B_{j}\neq\emptyset,\,J\in\mathbb{N}$, where $A\bigcap B=\emptyset$.
 An important component in the method is that the number of successive weighted sums increases from sweep to sweep.
 Under the assumption that there exists a unique best approximation pair, we are able to show that our algorithmic scheme converges to this pair.
-This assumption, of uniqueness of the best approximation pair, is satisfied, in particular, when all the sets $A_{i},\,B_{j},\,i\in\left\{ 1,2,\ldots,I\right\}$ and $j\in\left\{ 1,2,\ldots,J\right\} $ are strictly convex, as we show in Proposition \ref{prop:Proposition 6} below.
+This assumption, of uniqueness of the best approximation pair, is satisfied, in particular, when all the sets $A_{i},\,B_{j},\,i\in\left\{ 1,2,\ldots,I\right\} $ and $j\in\left\{ 1,2,\ldots,J\right\} $ are strictly convex, as we show in Proposition \bref{prop:Proposition 6} below.

 Our work is motivated by the work of Aharoni et al. \cite{aharoni2018finding}, in which the authors present an algorithm which looks for a best approximation pair relative to given two disjoint convex polyhedra.
-In this work they propose a process based on projections onto the half-spaces defining the two polyhedra, and this process is essentially a sequential (that is, non-simultaneous) alternating version of the HLWB algorithm.
+In that work they propose a process based on projections onto the half-spaces defining the two polyhedra, and this process is essentially a sequential (that is, non-simultaneous) alternating version of the HLWB algorithm; in contrast, the method that we employ is a simultaneous version of the HLWB algorithm.
 While the given subsets in their case are essentially linear (affine), in our case they are essentially nonlinear (non-affine); on the other hand, the subsets in \cite{aharoni2018finding} are not necessarily bounded as in our case, and no uniqueness assumption on the set of best approximation pairs is imposed in \cite{aharoni2018finding} like is done here; hence our work extends, but does not generalize, their work.